Debt According to the Scriptures

-When we talk about savings we talk about time, space, and most of all money, and while we are talking about money, there are others somewhere talking about borrowing money, signing promissory notes, missing payments in other words— debt.
-Either saving money or loaning money it has a common interest—profit.
+When we talk about savings, we talk about time, space, and money.
+While we are talking about money, others are talking about borrowing money, signing promissory notes, and missing payments.
+In other words— debt.
+Either saving money or loaning money, it has a common interest—profit.

-A good steward knows how to store treasures collected in the house of the wise, how to save something for a rainy day putting the money aside.
-The wisdom is given to the wise people to live in wealth and luxury and envied by foolish people who spent all they have as fast as they get it.
-There is a treasure to be desired and oil in the dwelling of the wise; (Proverbs 21:20).
+A good steward knows how to store treasures collected in the house of the wise and how to save something for a rainy day by putting the money aside.
+The wisdom is given to the wise people to live in wealth and luxury and envied by foolish people who spend all they have as fast as they get it.
+Therefore, there is a treasure to be desired and oil in the dwelling of the wise; (Proverbs 21:20).

 The houses of the righteous do exercise how to lay up for the future.

-The foolish man wastes his opportunities and a chance to embrace the grace given to him but instead prefers to continue to misuse his power of free will of righteous living that drives the oil to be spilled which means driving the Holy Spirit away from him.
-When a foolish man is swallowed by his own exhausted desire, the mind stop.
+The foolish man wastes his opportunities and a chance to embrace the grace given to him.
+Instead, he prefers to continue to misuse his power of free will of righteous living that drives the oil to be spilled, which means driving the Holy Spirit away from him.
+The mind stops when a foolish man is swallowed by his exhausted desire.

 “In the house of the righteous is much treasure: but in the revenues of the wicked is trouble.”
-Proverbs 15:6; Our heart is where our treasures and God look into our hearts and will never be left it empty.
-God will never leave us nor forsake us and when He said it, He will do it.
+Proverbs 15:6; Our heart is where our treasures and God look into our hearts and will never be left empty.
+God will never leave or forsake us; He will do it when He says it.

-“The rewards of humility and the fear of the LORD are wealth and honor and life.”
+“The rewards of humility and the fear of the LORD are wealth, honor, and life.”
 Proverbs 22:

-The soul of the borrower sometimes grew up the way we are reared.
-Our attitude towards life, our decisions, our behavior towards our actions though, when we reach maturity it seems not easy to walk away how we were raised.
-The shadow of the past lingers, the legacy of the old seems to stay.
+The soul of the borrower sometimes grows up the way we are reared.
+Our attitude towards life, our decisions, and our behavior towards our actions, though, when we reach maturity, it seems not easy to walk away from how we were raised.
+The shadow of the past lingers, and the legacy of the old seems to stay.
 My Mom told me once before and until now still in mind, to have fear in the LORD.
-And then as I grew up I heard another thing and this is from our Bible Studies that God is a jealous God.
+And then, as I grew up, I heard another thing, and this is from our Bible Studies, that God is a jealous God.

-Very young in my spiritual walk I put this together and enlightened me to be joyous about the results.
+I put this together very young in my spiritual walk, enlightened me to be joyous about the results.
 “God is to be feared because God is a jealous God.”
-I heard from Oprah that she raised this questioned on TV, “Why God will be jealous of her, because her fortune?”
-Though it raised an eyebrow to some, I continue to walk until I found the crown jewel, an answer for years that I never thought.
-That to fear is to be careful to offend Him and being a jealous God it means not to be idolatrous.
-While Oprah’s fortune is unquestionable because of her hard work she succeeded, but God blessed her without a doubt.
+I heard from Oprah that she raised this question on TV, “Why will God be jealous of her because of her fortune?”
+Though it raised an eyebrow to some, I continued to walk until I found the crown jewel, an answer for years that I never thought.
+To fear is to be careful to offend Him, and being a jealous God means not to be idolatrous.
+While Oprah’s fortune is unquestionable because of the hard work she succeeded in, God blessed her without a doubt.

-Scriptures encourage us to save and discourage us to borrow.
-If we borrow money to put up a business and we thought that is the only way to change our status in life, the Scriptures said that in Proverbs 22:7— “The rich rules over the poor, and the borrower is the slave of the lender.”
+Scriptures encourage us to save and discourage us from Borrowing.
+For example, if we borrow money to put up a business and think that is the only way to change our status in life, the Scriptures said in Proverbs 22:7— “The rich rules over the poor, and the borrower is the slave of the lender.”

-Let us say that the rich are the bank that lends you a loan and you are the start-up business person that rolled your sleeves hoping that one day your life will be higher than the standard.
+Let us say that the rich are the bank that lends you a loan, and you are the start-up business person who rolled your sleeves, hoping your life will be higher than the standard.

-As far as borrowing, when that checks land on our hand and start using it, we become a businessman but no longer a free man.
-We turn to be slaves of the lender; work extra hours, more physical work, more decision making, and more responsibilities.
+Regarding Borrowing, when checks land on our hands and we start using them, we become businessmen but no longer free men.
+Instead, we become slaves of the lender; we work extra hours, more physical work, more decision-making, and more responsibilities.

-Maybe we can get many opinions that are pleasing to our ear and encourage us more; like it is worth being in debt for few years and buys certain things that we want that we were not able to buy before.
+Maybe we can get many opinions that are pleasing to our ears and encourage us more like it is worth being in debt for a few years and buying certain things that we want that we were not able to buy before.

 The distance between the rich and the poor nowadays is greater.
 In some countries, middle-income families are gone.
-The poor work for their money while the rich their money works for them and the rich become richer at the expense of the poor.
-The boss delegates the works to you while you work according to what is expected of you.
+The poor work for their money while the rich money work for them, and the rich become richer at the expense of the poor.
+The boss delegates the work to you while you work according to your expectations.

-“If he can do it why can’t I” is sometimes a wrong concept if you start a business especially using a credit card.
-You will be totally enslaving yourself.
-Luke has a written word about it a piece of good advice that we should pay attention—Luke 14:28 “For which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it?”
+“If he can do it, why can’t I” is sometimes a wrong concept if you start a business, especially using a credit card.
+You will be enslaving yourself.
+Luke has a written word about it, a piece of good advice that we should pay attention—Luke 14:28 “For which of you, desiring to build a tower, does not first sit down and count the cost, whether he has enough to complete it?”

 To follow up this written word in Luke 14, Solomon has something for us— Proverbs 22:26-27 “Do not be one of those who shakes hands in a pledge, one of those who is surety for debts; if you have nothing with which to pay, why should he take away your bed from under you?”

-There is one time that I counseled someone about co-signing a loan and advise him not to do it.
-It is not because you do not want to help but you might just put himself to expenses beyond his means and you as co-signer have a big responsibility as well.
+There was one time that I counseled someone about co-signing a loan and advised him not to do it.
+It is not because you do not want to help, but you might just put yourself to expenses beyond his means, and you, as co-signer, have a big responsibility.

-Solomon’s wise advice here in Proverbs 22 is for those who make pledges and put up their own reputation for collateral for another is a good thing with the intention to help but not wise.
+Solomon’s wise advice here in Proverbs 22 is for those who make pledges and put up their reputation for collateral for another is a good thing to help but not wise.

-When we owed anyone it is our responsibility to pay it back at the time of the loan is up.
-When everything is running smoothly, the economy is good, low unemployment, low taxes, and low-interest rate.
+When we owe anyone, we must pay it back when the loan is up.
+When everything is running smoothly, the economy is good, with low unemployment, taxes, and interest rates.
 Then our mind is set to take advantage of the current situation and pursue our desire to buy things we can afford at the time.

-When the economy fell years later, a lot of people began to struggle to make payments.
+When the economy fell years later, many people struggled to make payments.
 Owe what is owed and pay what is owed, but how?
-That’s a very hard place we could be.
+That’s a tough place we could be.